 Cation Exchange Capacity (CEC) is the ability of the soil to withhold positively charges nutrients and is reported in meq/100 g soil.
 While soils with high CEC values can retain more nutrients, low CEC soils can only retain fewer nutrients.

-“Fertilizer and Limestone Recommendations” indicates how much nitrogen, phosphate, and potash (potassium), Zinc, Sulfur and lime your soil needs for each selected crop option of your choice.
+“Fertilizer and Limestone Recommendations” indicates how much nitrogen, phosphate, and potash (potassium), Zinc, Sulfur and lime your soil needs.
 This is the most important part of the report for home owners.
 These rates are in pounds needed per 1000 square feet.
 Depending on the garden size specific amount of nutrient requirements needs to be calculated and fertilizers to be selected accordingly.

 “Comments” The soil test reports have comments at the end of the reports with notes on soil test in general, with additional notes for specific recommendations for your soil.